KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-api.md

 ##### MakerPaymentSpendFailed

-`MakerPaymentSpendFailed` event indicates that taker failed to broadcast maker payment spend transaction to maker coin blockchain.
+The `MakerPaymentSpendFailed` event indicates that taker failed to broadcast **maker payment spend** transaction to the maker coin blockchain.

-Swap finishes immediately when this event occurs.
+The swap finishes immediately when this event occurs.

 | Structure              | Type                              | Description                                                                                                                                                                                                                                                                    |
 | ---------------------- | --------------------------------- | ------------------------------------------------------- |